 P2P-Banking.com can put you in contact with vendors

-I frequently am contacted by founders that are looking for p2p lending software.
+I frequently am contacted by founders who are looking for p2p lending software.
 I am happy to put you in touch with suppliers.
 To allow me to pre-select matching offers please provide the following information when you contact me:

 1) Which national market are you aiming to launch in?
 Please describe the desired business model and wanted features (e.g. auction, secondary market)